stephendavid77/StandupBot/README.md

 ## Features

-- Web-based UI for easy report generation.
+-   **Web-based UI:** An intuitive interface for easy report generation.
-- Dockerized for easy setup and deployment.
+-   **Dockerized:** For easy setup and deployment.
-- Highly configurable through a `config.yaml` file.
+-   **Highly Configurable:** Use a `config.yaml` file to manage all your settings.
-- Generates reports in Markdown and PDF format.
+-   **Multiple Report Formats:** Generates reports in Markdown and PDF format.
-- Can send reports via email.
+-   **Email Integration:** Can send reports via email.
+-   **Engaging Loading Screen:** While you wait, the UI displays an animated timer and cycles through a list of interesting facts.
+-   **Graceful Fallbacks:** Provides a basic loading message even if JavaScript is disabled.

 ## Pre-requisites